 Champion Iron acquired 735 iron ore railcars from Canadian Iron Ore Railcar Leasing for C$30.1m ($22.67m) for transporting the iron ore from Bloom Lake to the port.
-The transaction was made through the company’s wholly-owned subsidiary, Société de voitures de chemin de fer du Lac Bloom.
+The transaction was made through the company’s wholly owned subsidiary, Société de voitures de chemin de fer du Lac Bloom.

 The Bloom Lake mine has the permits to store up to 670,000t of concentrate at Pointe Noire port stockpile yard.
 The Pointe Noire port is owned by SFP Pointe-Noire (SFPPN) and controlled by the Government of Quebec.

-Champion Iron has arranged a C$40m ($30.12m) bridge financing, including C$26m ($19.6m) in debt and C$14m ($10.5m) in equity, to restart operations at Bloom Lake.
-The debt component includes a C$20m ($15.06m) loan from Sojitz and a C$6m ($4.5m) loan from Ressources Québec, an equity shareholder of QIO.
+Champion Iron arranged a C$40m ($30.12m) bridge financing, including C$26m ($19.6m) in debt and C$14m ($10.5m) in equity, to restart operations at Bloom Lake.
+The debt component included a C$20m ($15.06m) loan from Sojitz and a C$6m ($4.5m) loan from Ressources Québec, an equity shareholder of QIO.